rstring8/enhancement-proposals/README.rst

    In this stage, maintainers and developers will evaluate your proposal, suggest additional pros and cons, and propose alternative solutions.

+   These discussions will take place through PR comments and at a weekly Nengo development meeting.
+   During the meeting, developers will vote to determine if the proposal will be accepted or rejected.
-   Once discussion settles down, a maintainer will choose to either reject the proposal by closing the PR unmerged, or will approve it by merging the PR.
+   A summary of the discussion and a record of the vote will be added to the NEP after the meeting, and the PR will be merged.

 2. NEPs marked as **in progress** are enhancements currently being worked.